spencerbeggs/aws-cdk-stack-factory/README.md

-# aws-cdk-stack-factory
+# AWS CDK Stack Factory 🏭

-This repo is boilerplate template for building, debugging and deploying [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html) stacks and constructs in [Typescript](https://www.typescriptlang.org/).
+This repo is boilerplate template for building, testing and deploying [AWS Cloud Development Kit](https://docs.aws.amazon.com/cdk/latest/guide/home.html) stacks and constructs in [Typescript](https://www.typescriptlang.org/).
 It works by using a simple file structure to define stacks, optionally pass variables to them from JSON files and proxy commands to the [AWS CDK Toolkit cli](https://docs.aws.amazon.com/cdk/latest/guide/tools.html) from npm/yarn scripts.

 This repository is a [GitHub template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template), so you can quickly copy it and start tinkering with AWS CDK.
 Just hit the "Use this template" button on the [this repo's GitHub page](https://github.com/spencerbeggs/aws-cdk-stack-factory).

+The walkthrough below will help you understand how to setup and interact with with the system.
+The stacks, constructs and tests described here are already present in this repository for conveneience.
+You can remove all the example files and remove references to the boilerplate repo with: `yarn setup`.
+Documentation on how to use the repo will be available [docs](docs) folder.

 ## Setup